Goin' Coconuts: Production

 Filming of Goin' Coconuts took place on Oahu in Hawaii from March 31 to May 1978 during the annual production hiatus for the Osmonds' variety television series Donny & Marie.
+A rendition of the TV show's closing song, "May Tomorrow Be a Perfect Day," is included in the soundtrack.

 Donny and Marie chose to film Goin' Coconuts instead of accepting roles in the 1978 film Grease, which was being filmed at the same time; Marie was to play Sandy and Donny the Teen Angel in Grease.
 They chose Goin' Coconuts mainly out of a belief that the project was more family-friendly.

 Goin' Coconuts was Ted Cassidy's final film appearance before his death in January 1979, although he continued to amass a number of posthumous animation-voiceover credits.

+Debbie Glenn, who Donny Osmond married in May 1978, makes a cameo appearance as a fan.

+Reception

+Siskel & Ebert gave the film two negative reviews, with Roger Ebert stating Goin' Coconuts was full of "dumb jokes, bad editing and bad direction" with numerous clumsy product placements.
+He also felt the movie was "not as much fun" as the contemporary Donnie & Marie television show.

 Soundtrack

 The Goin' Coconuts soundtrack was released on LP, cassette tape and 8-track tape by Polydor Records in October 1978.
 It earned platinum status, despite the film doing poorly at the box office.

 The first and only single release, "On the Shelf", was a U.S. Top 40 hit during November 1978 (Billboard #38, AC #25).
 The song also charted in Canada, reaching #60 on the pop singles chart and spending two weeks at #14 on the Adult Contemporary chart.
 The album also included "May Tomorrow Be a Perfect Day", which the Osmonds sang to close each episode of their TV series.

-The album was released by 7t / Cherry Red Records in the United Kingdom on a two-for-one CD in 2014.
+The album was re-released by 7t / Cherry Red Records in the United Kingdom on a two-for-one CD in 2014.
 It was paired with Donny & Marie's 1977 album Winning Combination.